solvimarm/CS-610-MidtermProject/README.md

 **Question 4**
+(Make Sure you have imported a Servelt from lib folder from Tomcat Folder) This is the path on my system it my vary on yours C:\xampp\tomcat\lib\servlet-api.jar

-1. Create a folder called Temp1 not temp in your c drive
+1. Create a folder called Temp1 not temp in your c drive there is already a temp folder
 2. Start Apache
 3. Place Test.HTMLfile in your xmapp localhost folder
 4. Run AddCookiess.java